bkumar0801/designpriciples/README.md

-The code in master branch has been designed in a way which violates each design principle.
-For hands-on, just check out the master branch and identify each violation one by one and resolve.
+The code in master branch is written in very crude way.
+The purpose is to understand design principle, identify the code which doesn't comply and resolve them.
+For hands-on, just check out the master branch and identify improvement and resolve one by one.

 # SOLID Design Principles
 # 'S' : Single-responsibility: